BowlOfSoup/bowl-of-bytes/content/posts/setup-wireguard-vpn.md

 ![VPN Setup](/images/setup-wireguard-vpn-diagram.png "VPN setup")

-I've chosen Wireguard to serve as my VPN protocol.
+I've chosen **Wireguard** to serve as my VPN protocol.
 It's quite easy to set up and has apps available on mobile and desktop platforms.
 The only thing is, you will need a static public IP address to be able to connect.
 If you don't have that you can either use a service like [TailScale](https://tailscale.com/) or a Dynamic DNS (DDNS) service.

-Let's dive into setting up Wireguard on a Debian based system, in my case a Raspberry Pi.
+Let's dive into setting up **Wireguard** on a Debian based system, in my case a Raspberry Pi.
+WireGuard is a lightweight, fast, and secure VPN protocol.
+You use it by installing the WireGuard app on your phone or laptop then importing a configuration file provided by the server.
+Now you're ready to connect!

 ### Wireguard installation
 <span style="color: #94C4FC;">→</span> Install Wireguard.